ChangLabSNU/VaxPress/docs/source/algorithmic_details.rst

 -----------------
 Overall algorithm
 -----------------
-Vaxpress uses genetic algorithm to produce optimized mRNA cds sequence, while fitness evaluation metrics are defined as scoring functions.Current scoring functions consider both the features involved in the production and distribution process, as well as features affecting the efficacy *in vivo* such as immunogenecity and translational efficiency.
+Vaxpress uses genetic algorithm to produce optimized mRNA cds sequence, while fitness evaluation metrics are defined as scoring functions.
+Current scoring functions consider both the features involved in the production and distribution process, as well as features affecting the efficacy *in vivo* such as immunogenecity and translational efficiency.

 If the input sequence is a protein, it will first be backtranslated into an RNA sequence.
 The initial population of RNA sequences generates randomly mutated "offspring" sequences,